Being your own boss comes with freedoms – and responsibilities. We have six tips for managing your money matters.

 Tax deductions

 You may be able to claim some of your business costs against your income, meaning you pay less tax.
-Speak to your accountant, and keep all your receipts in case you need them.
+Speak to your accountant and keep all your receipts in case you need them.
+Read the ATO guidance on what you can and can't claim.

 Superannuation may not be at the top of your list when you're starting out by yourself.
-But it's important to think about it early.
+But getting on top of it early can help you save for the future.
 Super is a tax-efficient way of saving money to live on when you stop working.

 Since you won't get regular super contributions from an employer, it's up to you to make them yourself.
-As well as investing for your future, adding to your super can reduce the tax on your current income.
-You may also be eligible for the government super co-contribution.
+As well as investing for your future, you can generally claim your super contributions as a tax deduction.

 To find out more, see super for self-employed people.